“The truth? If I wanted the truth, I would have called Sixty Minutes.”

 All of this might be okay — Lustig’s lecture was not a scientific treatise — except that he has gone to the next step.
 Convinced of the correctness of his analysis, he wants government intervention to control sugar and sweeteners in some way .
 There is an obvious sense of deja-vu as another expert attempts to use the American population as Guinea pigs for a massive population experiment, like the low fat fiasco under which we still suffer.
 It is not just that we got unintended consequences (think margarine and trans-fats) but rather that numerous people have pointed out that the science was never there for low-fat to begin with (brilliantly explained in Fat Head).
 In other words leaving aside the question of when we should turn science into policy, is the science any good?

 It is important to understand that fructose is not a toxin.
 It is a normal metabolite.
 If nothing else, your body makes a certain amount of fructose.
 Fructose, not music (the food of love), is the preferred fuel of sperm cells.
 Fructose formed in the eye can be a risk but its cause is generally very high glucose.
-Fructose is a carbohydrate and is metabolized in ways similar to, if different in detail, from glucose but the two are interconvertible — that is why the glycemic index of fructose is 20 and not zero.
+Fructose is a carbohydrate and is metabolized in ways similar to, if different in detail, from glucose but a substantial amount (can be 60 %) of fructose is turned to glucose — that is why the glycemic index of fructose is 20 and not zero.

 Lustig makes his case against fructose in terms of fundamental biochemistry which is really how it should be.
 Can biochemistry be explained to the general population?
 Can the problem be explained in a simple but precise way so that we really have the sense of talking about science and not politics?
 So what is needed is somebody who actually knows biochemistry.
 Maybe somebody with experience in teaching biochemistry to future doctors.
 Hey, that’s my job description.
 In fact, I’m going to try that in the next few blogs and on YouTube.
 I and others have taught courses that try to reduce the three year sequence that professional chemists follow: general chemistry-organic chemistry-biochemistry.
 I will try to give everybody a window into organic chemistry, biochemistry and metabolism.
 In fact, that might be a good focus for government intervention.
 Instead of punishing the patient, how about funding for teaching biochemistry to the public.
 For the moment, though, let’s look at some population data.